-Particulars March 31, 2022 March 31, 2021 1.
-Estimated value of contracts remaining to be executed on capital account (net of Advances), to the extent not provided for: 37.23 56.71 2.
-Outstanding Export obligation Under EPCG Scheme 2.21 8.24
+Parti culars March 31, 2023 March 31, 2022 a) Estimated value of contracts remaining to be executed on capital account (net of Advances), to the extent not provided for: 41.38 37.23 b) Outstanding Export obligation Under EPCG Scheme - 2.21

-Note 49: Corporate Social Responsibility (CSR) expenditure
+Note 49: Corporate Social Responsibility (CSR) expenditure.

 As per Section 135 of the Companies Act, 2013 a CSR Committee has been formed by the company.
 The funds are utilised during the year on activities which are specified in schedule VII of the Act.
 The utilisation is done by the way of direct contribution towards various activities.
-Gross amount required and amount approved by the Board to be spent by the company during the year ₹ 6.73 crore (Previous year ₹ 6.22 crore).
+Gross amount required and amount approved by the Board to be spent by the company during the year ₹ 7.85 crore (Previous year ₹6.73 crore).

-Particulars March 31, 2022 March 31, 2021 1.
-Amount required to be spent by the company during the year 6.73 6.22 2.
-Amount of expenditure incurred on: i.
-Construction/acquisition of any asset - - ii.
-On purposes other than (i) above 5.30 4.98 3.
-Shortfall at the end of the year (refer note below) 1.43 1.24 4.
-Total including previous years shortfall 1.43 - 5.
-Reason for shortfall Pertains to ongoing projects NA 6.
-Nature of CSR activities Promoting education an activities, Wellness and programmes, Disaster sustainability, Covid relief a projects.
-Water, Livelihood relief, Environment
+Particulars March 31, 2023 March 31, 2022 1.
+Amount required to be spent by the company during the year 7.85 6.73 2.
+Amount of expenditure incurred on: (i).
+Construction/acquisition of any asset - - (ii) On purposes other than (i) above 8.01 5.30 3.
+Shortfall/(excess) at the end of the year (refer note below) (0.16) 1.43 4.
+Total including previous years shortfall (0.16) 1.43 5.
+Reason for shortfall Pertains to ongoing projects Pertains to ongoing projects 6.
+Nature of CSR activities Promoting education and arts, Health care activities, Wellness and Water, Livelihood programmes, Community development, Environment sustainability, Covid relief and rural development projects.

-Note:
+Note:-

-₹ 1.43 crore remained unutilised for the Financial year 2021-22 which has been subsequently deposited in Unspent CSR Account.
+₹ 0.09 crores remained unutilised for the Financial year 2022-23 which has been subsequently deposited in Unspent CSR Account.

-₹ 1.24 crore remained unutilised for the Financial year 2020-21 which has been spent subsequently in the Financial Year 2021-22.
+₹ 1.43 crores remained unutilised for the Financial year 2021-22 which has been spent subsequently in the Financial Year 2022-23.